AWAP-Group8-2024/Movie-App/README.md

 ## :page_with_curl: API document

-The API document is called openAPI.json which is located on the /server folder.
+The openAPI.json describes the API specification for this project which is located under the **server** folder.

 ## :gear: Deployment

-#### GitHub secrets are needed for deploying a static web app on azure by using GitHub Actions - for frontend env
+##### GitHub secrets are needed for deploying a static web app on azure by using GitHub Actions - for frontend env

 ```sh
 # create GitHub secrets for GitHub Actions - for frontend